GeeksSpeak/geeksspeak.github.io/source/_posts/2015-04-03-backdoor-ctf-2015-team-writeup.markdown

 ```

-Ok looking into the binary in IDA shows us two function `0x08048769` and `0x080486ad` are important to us. the first on can be seen bellow:
+Ok looking into the binary in IDA shows us two function `0x08048769` and `0x080486ad` are important to us. the first one can be seen bellow:
 <!--more-->
 ```
 int sub_8048769()